GEOS-DEV/GEOS/src/docs/sphinx/pythonTools/mesh_doctor.rst

 To list all the modules available through ``mesh_doctor`` you can simply use the ``--help`` option which will provide all the modules as well as a quick summuray.

 .. command-output:: python mesh_doctor.py --help
-   :cwd: coreComponents/python/modules/geosx_mesh_doctor
+   :cwd: ../../../coreComponents/python/modules/geosx_mesh_doctor

 .. program-output:: pwd

 Then, it you are interested in a specific module, you can ask for its documentation using the ``mesh_doctor module_name --help`` pattern.
 For example

-.. program-output:: python mesh_doctor.py collocated_nodes --help
+.. command-output:: python mesh_doctor.py collocated_nodes --help
-   :cwd: coreComponents/python/modules/geosx_mesh_doctor
+   :cwd: ../../../coreComponents/python/modules/geosx_mesh_doctor

 ``mesh_doctor`` loads its module dynamically.
 If a module can't be loaded, ``mesh_doctor`` will proceed and try to load the other modules.